-We have prepared the accompanying unaudited condensed consolidated interim financial statements in accordance with the accounting policies described in our 2001 Annual Report on Form 10-K. You should read the consolidated financial statements in conjunction with the notes to such Annual Report.
+We have prepared the accompanying unaudited condensed consolidated interim financial statements in accordance with the accounting policies described in our 2001 Form 10-K, as amended ("2001 Form 10-K Report") and the interim reporting requirements of Form 10-Q. Accordingly, certain information and note disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles ("GAAP") has been condensed or omitted.
+You should read the condensed consolidated financial statements in conjunction with the 2001 Form 10-K Report.
 The condensed balance sheet information has been derived from such financial statements.

-In our opinion, all adjustments (including normal recurring adjustments) for the quarter ended March 31, 2002, which are necessary for a fair statement of operating results for the interim periods presented have been made.
+In our opinion, all adjustments (including normal recurring adjustments) for the quarters ended March 31, 2002 and 2001, which are necessary for a fair statement of operating results for the interim periods presented have been made.
 Interim results of operations are not necessarily indicative of the results of the full year.

-The unaudited condensed consolidated financial statements have been restated (See Note 2).
+The unaudited condensed consolidated financial statements have been restated (See Notes 2 and 13 to these Condensed Consolidated Financial Statements).
 All dollar and per share amounts have been adjusted throughout the notes to the Condensed Consolidated financial statements.
-For convenience and ease of reference, when we refer to "(Loss) Income before Income Taxes (Benefits), Equity Income, Minorities' Interests, Extraordinary Gain and Cumulative Effect of a Change in Accounting Principle" that financial statement caption will hereafter be referred to as "pre-tax income (loss)."
+For convenience and ease of reference, when we refer to "(Loss) Income before Income Taxes (Benefits), Equity Income, Minorities' Interests and Cumulative Effect of a Change in Accounting Principle" that financial statement caption will hereafter be referred to as "pre-tax income (loss)."